vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 curl -x http://127.0.0.1:1080 https://api6.ipify.org

 This command routes through vproxy and returns your current IPv6 address.
-Run it multiple times to see IP rotation in action.
+Run it multiple times to see IP rotation working.

 Running vproxy as SOCKS5 Proxy